syncfusion-content/uwp-docs/uwp/SfCellGrid/Interactive-Features.md

 {% endhighlight %}
 {% endtabs %}

-### Customization of Comment
+### Customization of comment

-The comment can be customized by defining a custom data template and assign to `CommentTemplate` property of SfCellGrid.
+The comment can be customized by defining a custom data template and assign to the `CommentTemplate` property of the SfCellGrid.

 {% tabs %}
 {% highlight xaml %}